Mister International 2025: Background

+Location and date

+The 17th edition of the Mister International pageant will take place at the MCC Hall, The Mall Lifestore Ngamwongwan in Nonthaburi province, Thailand on 25 September 2025.

 Selection of participants

-For the first time in Mister International history, married men, fathers, and divorced contestants are allowed to compete, reflecting a commitment to inclusivity.
+For the first time in the Mister International history, married men, fathers, and divorced contestants are allowed to compete, reflecting a commitment to inclusivity.

-Debuts and Withdrawals
+Debuts and withdrawals

-This edition marked the debut of Côte d'Ivoire.
+This edition marked the debut of Côte d'Ivoire, the Democratic Republic of the Congo, Ghana, and Tunisia.
 Marc Tyson Jean of Haiti had to withdraw from the competition due to visa complications.
-Similarly, Mhar Jayson of Singapore also withdrew, though the reason for his withdrawal remains undisclosed.
+Similarly, Casey de Vries of the Netherlands and Mhar Jayson of Singapore also withdrew, though the reasons for their withdrawal remain undisclosed.
 Meanwhile, Thamil Chelvan of Malaysia, Daniel Fatoma of Sierra Leone, and Evan Schrader of the United States were expected to compete but ultimately did not arrive in the host country.
+Other contestants withdrew from the competition for unknown reasons.

+Pageant

+Miss Universe Philippines 2025 Ahtisa Manalo, Mister International 2023 Thitisan Goodburn, and Anusith Sangnimnuan served as the presenters.